What Is 68 In Celsius

 A Deeper Dive into the Conversion Formula: Why 5/9?

 The fraction 5/9 in the conversion formula reflects the difference in the size of a degree on each scale.
-There are 180 degrees between the freezing and boiling points of water on the Fahrenheit scale (212°F - 32°F = 180°F) and 100 degrees on the Celsius scale.
-Therefore, one Fahrenheit degree is 100/180 = 5/9 of a Celsius degree.
-This ratio forms the core of the conversion formula.
+That said, there are 180 degrees between the freezing and boiling points of water on the Fahrenheit scale (212°F - 32°F = 180°F) and 100 degrees on the Celsius scale.
+Which means, one Fahrenheit degree is 100/180 = 5/9 of a Celsius degree.
+Still, this ratio forms the core of the conversion formula.
 The subtraction of 32 accounts for the different zero points of the two scales.

 Practical Applications of Temperature Conversions